Pakistan rejects India’s baseless claims of infiltration

 Meanwhile, Foreign Minister Shah Mahmood Qureshi condemned bid of demographic changes in IIOJ&K. He said Pakistan always honoured the United Nations Security Council (UNSC) resolutions for settlement of issues.

-The minister, while addressing a seminar in Multan, stressed upon the need to take more steps to tackle the rising trend of Islamophobia.
-He said no one should be allowed to hurt the sentiments of nearly two billion Muslims.
+The minister while addressing a seminar in Multan stressed upon the need to take more steps to tackle rising trend of Islamophobia.
+He said no one should be allowed to hurt sentiments of nearly two billion Muslims.
 He also stressed unity among Muslim Ummah to raise collective voice at global level.

 The minister remarked that terrorism was a great threat for society.
 He added that Pakistan’s armed forces and citizens rendered countless sacrifices for global peace.
 Qureshi said Pakistan was the most affected country from menace of the terrorism which was sponsored by India.
 He said Pakistan always condemned terrorism whether it was from individuals, groups or states.